ppngg/ESP32Traffic/README.md

 An intelligent traffic light management system that uses AI-powered computer vision to detect traffic density and dynamically adjust signal timing.
 The system integrates ESP32-based edge computing with AWS IoT for cloud connectivity and real-time traffic monitoring.

+The full report for our project can be viewed [here](ProjectReport.pdf)
 ## Table of Contents

 - [Overview](#overview)